Filaments of crime: Informing policing via thresholded ridge estimation: Discussion and limitations

+In order to allow for a translation of ridges to route guidelines, we make use of the R package `osmar' \cite{osmar2010}, which enables access to OpenStreetMap data.
+For each ridge point, we calculate the closest registered node on OpenStreetMap to allow us to make use of the underlying maps.
+From each of these neighbouring nodes, we then identify the nearest node which is located on a highway.
+These highway nodes can be seen in Fig.~\ref{fig:route_mapping} for the ridges in the top-5\% areas, as well as for a zoom-in of a single ridge segment.
+Due to OpenStreetMap being compatible with commonly used navigation systems, adding these maps into such systems is a straightforward approach.
+Patrols can then use these points to guide their routes while remaining flexible regarding their order or share of responsibility of area between the individual police officers.

-\section{Discussion and Limitations}
+\section{Discussion and limitations}

-In this exploratory study, we illustrate a policing method that maximizes patrol efficiency and crime coverage.
-Based on extensions from the field of cosmology, we make use of the SCMS algorithm for patrol routes within and between hot spots.
-Our experiments demonstrate the potential impact on patrol route planning, and allow for future research on crime reduction benefits over different populations, periods, and hot spots.
-Using UCR Part I crimes from the Chicago Data Portal for 2018 and early 2019, our results show the applicability of the presented methods to real-world datasets in contemporary scenarios.
-These experiments reveal that optimized patrol templates cover about 94\% of incidents within 0.1 miles of ridges, reaching to about 99\% coverage at 0.6 miles.
-We implement multiple realizations of our experiments to investigate the stability of crime coverage with predictive ridges based on past data.
+In this exploratory study, we present DREDGE as a way to increase hot spot patrol efficiency and quality.
+Based on extensions from the field of cosmology, we make use of the SCMS algorithm for hot spot patrol routes.
+Our experiments show that optimized patrol templates cover about 94\% of incidents within 0.1 miles of ridges, reaching to about 99\% coverage at 0.6 miles.
+We implement multiple realizations of our experiments to investigate the stability of crime coverage with ridges based on past data.
 The corresponding results demonstrate relative stability within narrow confidence intervals across differing subsamples, validating the applicability of our approach for large-scale data.